Four Months of Having A Place For My Head

-The sitemap now has the correct URLs, as do the main Atom feed and the new individual feeds for each stream.
+The sitemap now has the correct URIs, as do the main Atom feed and the new individual feeds for each stream.
 So does the metadata on every page.
 I hope.
 (Many thanks to my friend Thomas for spotting a significant but hidden issue with my permalinks very nearly the moment it first appeared.)

 Articles now have a more newspaper-esque appearance.